35 Maths Questions Year 6: SATs Reasoning Questions And Answers With Worked Examples

 • Check the units!
 Especially in questions involving multiple measures, it can be easy to give the answer in the wrong one.
 The answer box might give a specific unit of measurement, so pupils should work to give their answer in that unit.

-• In a similar vein, remind pupils to convert different units of measurement in a question into the same unit to make calculations easier e.g. kg to g.
+• Remind pupils to convert different units of measurement in a question into the same unit to make calculations easier, e.g. kg to g.

 • The bar model can be a useful way of visualising many different types of questions, and might make it easier to spot the ‘steps’ needed for the solution.